-CLINICAL BIOMECHANICS AND KINESIOLOGY V (MTCHRI : CBKI501)
+CLINICAL BIOMECHANICS AND KINESIOLOGY V (MTCHRI: CBKI501)

-Contact time (hours per week)

 Theory 4

 Practical 2

 Assessment

 Theory Tests 28%

 Practical Tests 12%

 Examination 60%

+. .

 The examination shall consist of one 3-hour theory paper and one 30min practical examination.
 A minimum of 100% of students will be moderated for the practical examination.